dzlandis/ha-addons/kiwix/DOCS.md

 ## How to use

-This add-on provides an offline content reader for educational materials like Wikipedia, accessible through ZIM files. **The add-on integrates seamlessly with Home Assistant and appears in the sidebar for easy access.**
+This add-on provides an offline content reader for educational materials like Wikipedia, accessible through ZIM files.

 ### Getting Started

 1. **Download ZIM files**: Visit [library.kiwix.org](https://library.kiwix.org/) to download content
 2. **Upload files**: Place your ZIM files in the configured library path (default: `/share/kiwix/`)
 3. **Start the add-on**: The service will automatically detect and serve your content
-4. **Access content**:
-   - **Via sidebar**: Click "Kiwix" in the Home Assistant sidebar (recommended)
-   - **Direct access**: Open `http://homeassistant.local:8080` in your browser
+4. **Access content**: Open `http://homeassistant.local:8080` in your browser (replace with your Home Assistant IP if different)

 ### Configuration Options